Chestha-Goyal/react/README.md

-Here are some basics of react and also project made using react.
+Here are some React fundamentals as well as a React-based project.